 Using professional auditors provides stability in the internal audit process.
 The steady eye of a professional auditor will help the organization overcome the dynamic nature of today’s workforce.
 Use internal people, and the management system risks the possibility of becoming a victim of today’s job market, not a force to overcome it.

-Professional auditors outperform internal personnel in others ways:
+Professional auditors outperform internal personnel in other ways:

-- Internal personnel take longer to audit, up to 3 to 5 times what it takes professional auditors.
-Part time personnel need more preparation, are naturally slower gathering objective evidence, and usually take longer to write reports.
+- Internal personnel takes longer to audit, up to 3 to 5 times what it takes professional auditors.
+Part-time personnel need more preparation, are naturally slower gathering objective evidence, and usually take longer to write reports.

 - Internal personnel will miss findings because they don’t audit regularly, and do not have the perspective of a third-party auditor.

-- Internal personnel do not know the standard as well as professionals, and they could miss opportunities because they usually don’t have a broad business background.
+- Internal personnel does not know the standard as well as professionals, and they could miss opportunities because they usually don’t have a broad business background.

 - Professional auditors regularly interact with third-party registrars, and many have experience as third-party auditors.
 They know the standard better than internal people.
 They are familiar with how third-party auditors think, and they know what will get you through a third-party audit.

-At Cavendish Scott, we are reliable, we are professional, and we perform internal audits like the registrars do.
-Your people will be challenged, practiced, and will prove conformity easily, because our audits give them the practice they need to perform well when the heat is put on by a registrar auditor.
+At Cavendish Scott, we are reliable, we are professional, and we perform internal audits as the registrars do.
+Your people will be challenged, practiced, and will prove conformity easily because our audits give them the practice they need to perform well when the heat is put on by a registrar auditor.

 By Matt Leiphart

 Matt has been working with ISO for about 20 years – from all sides of the table.
-He is a qualified ISO Lead Auditor and has conducted hundreds of audits including third party registration audits and managed an accredited ISO certification body.
-He has filled the roll of ISO management representative and designed and defended his management system to customers, auditors and certification bodies.
-He is established now with Cavendish Scott providing expert consulting, optimizing client processes, advising on best practices and helping out clients with business and certification problems.
-He has designed and presented ISO Lead Auditor training and developed and presented customized training publicly and on site.
+He is a qualified ISO Lead Auditor and has conducted hundreds of audits including third-party registration audits and managed an accredited ISO certification body.
+He has filled the role of ISO management representative and designed and defended his management system to customers, auditors, and certification bodies.
+He is established now with Cavendish Scott providing expert consulting, optimizing client processes, advising on best practices, and helping out clients with business and certification problems.
+He has designed and presented ISO Lead Auditor training and developed and presented customized training publicly and on-site.
 He still audits and helps as he does.
-He is focused on the precise interpretation of ISO requirements, the optimal application of requirements and the intentional success of organizations.
-Matt may be contacted at email@example.com
+He is focused on the precise interpretation of ISO requirements, the optimal application of requirements, and the intentional success of organizations.
+Matt may be contacted at email@example.com.